Applied-Scientific-Research/Omega2D/README.md

 * Add an animated GIF to the page to show how to set up a run?
 See [peek](https://github.com/phw/peek)
 * Have "status" line indicate when we're waiting for a step to finish after we've hit pause
 * Instead of manipulating the projection matrix, have the mouse change the view matrix (assume model matrix is unity), see [here](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/) for a nice write-up on the three OpenGL matrices
-* Support faster VRM by caching values from first half to use in second half
+* Support 2nd order time accuracy in VRM by caching values from first half to use in second half
 * Make more of the sliders dynamic (like dt ~~and color~~) - be able to add new particles while a sim is running
 * Right-click on the draw screen to add features - hard? can imgui handle it?
 * Draw something when you add a feature (so we know it's doing something)